 Reece commenced as Commissioner of the National Transport Commission on 1 January 2018.

-Reece is currently Chair of Lifeline WA, Chair of the Planning and Research Centre (PATREC) and a Board member of Infrastructure Australia.
+Reece is currently Chair of the Planning and Research Centre (PATREC), Chair of the Kimberley Port Authority (KPA), Chair of the SA Public Transport Authority (SAPTA) and a Board Member of Infrastructure Australia.

 He has a Master of Business and a Bachelor of Science (Metallurgy with distinction), and is a Fellow of the Australian Institute of Company Directors and the Chartered Institute of Logistics and Transport.

 Gillian Miles is Chief Executive Officer and Commissioner at the National Transport Commission.

 With over 30 years’ experience, Gillian has a strong record of achievement in public sector excellence, particularly in transport and community-focussed services.
 As a senior executive, she has worked at national, state and local government level, advising on major reforms, policy and strategies to transform the regulatory environment and the way infrastructure and services are funded and delivered.